Below is a listing including common dental terminology, prosthodontic and periodontal terms.

-A modification made on a dental prosthesis or natural dentition to enhance fit, function, or acceptance by the patient.
+A modification is made on a dental prosthesis or natural dentition to enhance fit, function, or acceptance by the patient.

 (Also called a diagnostic cast)